ciaraosull/project-3-mastermind/README.md

 ### User Stories

-Target Audience – Adults who want to play an online command line interface strategy game for a fun challenge and cognitive stimulation.
+Target Audience – Adults who want to play an online command-line interface strategy game for a fun challenge and cognitive stimulation.

 As a User I want to:
 * play the game clearly across different devices